-24. Borrowing and Lending Powers
+25. Borrowing and Lending Powers

-- 24.1 The Company may, subject to the FCA Regulations, borrow money from an eligible institution or an approved bank for the use of the Company on the terms that the borrowing is to be repayable out of the Scheme Property. - 24.2 The Company may not lend (by way of deposit or otherwise) or mortgage the property of the Company (other than money). - 24.3 None of the money in the property of the Company may be lent.
-However, providing an officer of the Company with money to meet expenditure does not constitute lending for the purposes of this prohibition. - 24.4 Neither acquiring a debenture nor placing money on deposit in a current account constitutes lending. - 24.5 Where transactions in derivatives or forward transactions are used for the account of the Company in accordance with the FCA Rules, nothing in this paragraph prevents the Company or the Depositary at the request of the Company from: - (a) lending, depositing, pledging or charging scheme property for margin requirements; or - (b) transferring scheme property under the terms of an agreement in relation to margin requirements, provided that the ACD reasonably considers that both the agreement and the margin arrangements made under it (including in relation to the level of margin) provide appropriate protection to shareholders. - 24.6 Borrowing must be on a temporary basis and not persistent and against these criteria the ACD must have regard to: - (a) the duration of any period of borrowing, and - (b) the number of occasions on which resort is had to borrowing in any period. - 24.7 No period of borrowing should exceed three months without the prior consent of the Depositary which may only be given on such conditions as appear appropriate to the Depositary to ensure that borrowing does not cease to be on a temporary basis only. - 24.8 The ACD must ensure that borrowing does not, on any Business Day, exceed 10% of the value of the Scheme Property.
-This limit applies not only to conventional borrowing, but to any other arrangement (including a combination of derivatives) designed to achieve a temporary injection of money into the Scheme Property in the expectation that the sum will be repaid. - 24.9 These borrowing restrictions do not apply to "back to back" borrowing to be cover for transactions in derivatives and forward transactions. - 24.10 The Company must not issue a debenture unless it acknowledges or creates a borrowing which complies with this paragraph.
+25.1 The Company may, subject to the FCA Regulations, borrow money from an eligible institution or an approved bank for the use of the Company on the terms that the borrowing is to be repayable out of the Scheme Property.

+- None of the money in the property of the Company may be lent.
+However, providing an officer of the Company with money to meet expenditure does not constitute lending for the purposes of this prohibition. - 25.3 Neither acquiring a debenture nor placing money on deposit in a current account constitutes lending. - 25.4 Where transactions in derivatives or forward transactions are used for the account of the Company in accordance with the FCA Rules, nothing in this paragraph prevents the Company or the Depositary at the request of the Company from: - 25.4.1 lending, depositing, pledging or charging scheme property for margin requirements; or - 25.4.2 transferring scheme property under the terms of an agreement in relation to margin requirements, provided that the ACD reasonably considers that both the agreement and the margin arrangements made under it (including in relation to the level of margin) provide appropriate protection to shareholders. - 25.5 The Company may not lend (by way of deposit or otherwise) or mortgage the property of the Company (other than money). - 25.6 Borrowing must be on a temporary basis and not persistent and against these criteria the ACD must have regard to: - (a) the duration of any period of borrowing, and - (b) the number of occasions on which resort is had to borrowing in any period. - 25.7 No period of borrowing should exceed three months without the prior consent of the Depositary which may only be given on such conditions as appear appropriate to the Depositary to ensure that borrowing does not cease to be on a temporary basis only. - 25.8 The ACD must ensure that borrowing does not, on any Business Day, exceed 10% of the value of the Scheme Property.
+This limit applies not only to conventional borrowing, but to any other arrangement (including a combination of derivatives) designed to achieve a temporary injection of money into the Scheme Property in the expectation that the sum will be repaid. - These borrowing restrictions do not apply to "back to back" borrowing to be cover for transactions in derivatives and forward transactions. - 25.10 The Company must not issue a debenture unless it acknowledges or creates a borrowing which complies with this paragraph.

-Annexure 3 Historical Performance Data
+Appendix 3 Historical Performance Data